snapshot-labs/snapshot-docs/faq/getting-started.md

 <summary><strong>I can’t vote, what should I do?</strong></summary>

 There might be multiple reasons for that.
-Most usually you didn’t have the required tokens in you wallet at the time of proposal creation.
+Most usually you didn’t have the required tokens in your wallet at the time of proposal creation.
 Have a look at [this discussion ](https://github.com/snapshot-labs/snapshot/discussions/767)to explore other potential reasons.

 </details>